 Hi Hanna, can you share with us three facts about you?

 1) I am a Social Sciences student from Germany and I would love to work in development aid or sustainability one day.

 2) I love to travel and the list of places I want to go is never-ending.
-Highest up are Iceland, Chile and Canada.
+The highest up are Iceland, Chile, and Canada.

 3) I’ve committed to only shop for clothing sustainably and ethically in 2015.
 So far it’s going great (and I’ve started buying way less of these ‘I’m in the mood to shop but don’t actually need anything’ pieces).

 2. Where are your favourite places to shop for ethical clothing?

 Where I’m from, it’s still pretty hard to find actual stores that sell ethical clothing, so I’m mostly shopping online.
 My favourite places are a great German online boutique of only ethical brands called glore, and People Tree*.
 There’s also a great platform here in Germany called Kleiderkreisel where girls sell their unwanted clothing – I’ve found quite a few gems there!

 3. What’s the last ethical item that you bought?

 I recently bought my first pair of Nudie Jeans after looking at them online for ages!
 I got one of the dry ones – you are not supposed to wash them for six months so they get your personal shap.
 I’m not sure I’m going to do that though, still sounds a bit gross!
 I love Nudie’s commitment to sustainability and great style and that you can get your jeans repaired for free.